legendarycode3/shared-wallet/README.md

 ## Key Benefits of Shared Wallet Contracts
 * ****Improves Treasury Security Through Multi-Party Authorization:****  A Shared Wallet can require multiple approvals before funds are transferred.
-This additional security layer prevents unauthorized withdrawals, reduces the impact of compromised accounts, and protects treasury
+This additional security layer prevents unauthorized withdrawals, reduces the impact of compromised accounts, and protects treasury assets from malicious actors.